nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       The process of making adjustments to various configuration parameters of a ForensicVM.
 This is done via a configuration file that is generated when a forensic image is converted into a ForensicVM.

    Firewall
-      A network security system that monitors and controls incoming and outgoing network traffic based on predetermined security policies.
+      A network security system or component that monitors and controls incoming and outgoing network traffic based on predetermined security policies.
+Designed to block unauthorized access, it allows only permitted communications to pass.

-   Firewall
-      A system or component designed to block unauthorized access, allowing only permitted communications to pass.

    Forensic Administrator User
       A user profile with elevated privileges, potentially created for the purpose of a forensic investigation, to ensure unrestricted access to required data.